UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/r/world-bank.md

     keep_md: TRUE
 ---

-# World Bank Data API in R
+# World Bank API in R

 by Vishank Patel and Adam M. Nguyen